CIEMAT-Neutrino/SCINT/docs/Intro.md

 ### 3. Install packages needed for the library to run

-* Execute the `setup.sh` script that will create a virtual environment to run `SCINT` with all the required packages.
+* Execute `source setup.sh` script that will create a virtual environment to run `SCINT` with all the required packages.
 It will also generate a symbolic link to a folder were data to follow the tutorial is included.

 <img class="image-align-left" src="_static/venv1_setup.png" width="1000">